 - Typora will give you a seamless experience as both a reader and a writer.
 It removes the preview window, mode switcher, syntax symbols of markdown source code, and all other unnecessary distractions.
 Replace them with a real live preview feature to help you concentrate the content itself.
 This is one of the best editors I use for writing my blog posts and also Stack Overflow answers.

 - Visual Studio Code is the go-to editor for some complex languages like React using JSX or TypeScript and I finally agreed with Wes Bos that VS Code is better for development of React JS.
 Obviously, with VS Code, you should be having the right extensions to support your React JS development, but comparing with Sublime Text 2, VS Code is still in its infancy.
-Get these extensions:
+Get these extensions and here's my dotfile:

 - Cobalt2 Theme Official is the theme used by Wes Bos, which comes with a nice user experience and a lot of awesome features.
 I am using a modified version of Cobalt2 that's a crossover between Monokai and Cobalt2.